 The said area is shown in thick line on Boundary Plan No. 179 which is deposited at the offices of the Director of Lands and Survey, Tower Building, Grand Cayman and the offices of the District Commissioner, Cayman Brac.

-83. (1) Whoever, in a sanctuary-
+83. (1) A person who, in a sanctuary-